 If parents have the intention of having a child through a surrogacy arrangement, they may qualify for Statutory Paternity Leave and Pay.

-In order to be eligible, the employee must give you a written statement to confirm that they’ve applied or intend to apply for a parental order.
+To be eligible, the employee must give you a written statement to confirm that they’ve applied or intend to apply for a parental order.
 This must take place in the 6 months following the baby’s birth.

 Do employees have protected employment rights during paternity leave?

 An employee’s employment rights, such as pay, pay rises, pension contributions, holidays and returning to a job, are protected during paternity leave.
+However, they won't get their usual pay if they do receive Statutory Paternity Pay (SPP).

-Employers are still required to pay Statutory Paternity Pay even if they cease trading if they can, if not they would have to claim it from the government.
+Employers are still required to pay Statutory Paternity Pay even if they cease trading if they can, if not they would have to claim it from the Government.

 Get help from Croner on paternity leave and pay